Subscribe to BRaid's newsletter

 Climate change is a ‘risk multiplier’ not a separate threat.

-Changes currently underway are ‘locked in’ because of past greenhouse gas emissions (GHGs).
+Changes that are now happening will continue and become more intense, as they are ‘locked in’ due to past greenhouse gas emissions (GHGs).
 Regardless of the future actions to reduce GHG emissions, these changes will continue.
-If GHS emissions continue along current trends, the changes that are now happening will intensify.
+The latest IPCC (Intergovernmental Panel on Climate Change) report (October 2018) makes it very clear that If GHS emissions continue along current trends, the consequences will be profound.

-These changes are not reversible in time frames of less than multiple thousands of years.
+These changes are not reversible in time frames of less than many thousands of years.

 For braided rivers and their ecosystems, the ‘risk multipliers’ are: